lasalvavida/taglang.io/site/blog/post/Migration_to_VuePress/README.md

 Doing this to locate the previous/next page is done at site build time, so all I have to do is include my navigation component in the posts, and everything else just works.

+If you're curious and want to check it out, all of the site code is available on [GitHub](https://github.com/lasalvavida/taglang.io).

 <BlogPostNav/>